Entropy of embedded surfaces in quasi-fuchsian manifolds: Quasi-Fuchsian case

 \subsection{Entropy comparison}

 We finally get to the proof of Theorem \ref{th - main qf}.
 First we prove the inequality using the behaviour of Patterson-Sullivan measures and a volume comparison of a subset of $\Sigma$, the proof follows the same lines as \cite[Theorem 3.4]{knieper1995volume}.
-Then we prove the equality case using Theorem \ref{L'eaglite des PS implique proportionalite des psectres}. \begin{theorem} Let $(\Sigma,g)$ has negative curvature,
+Then we prove the equality case using Theorem \ref{L'eaglite des PS implique proportionalite des psectres}. \begin{theorem} Let $\Sigma \subset \Hyp^3$ be a $\G$ invariant embedded disk, whose induced metric $g$ has negative curvature, then

-With equality if and only if the marked length spectrum of $\Sigma$ is proportional to the marked length spectrum of $M$.
+Moreover, the equality occurs if and only if the marked length spectrum of $\Sigma$ is proportional to the marked length spectrum of $M$.
 In this case, the proportionality factor is given by $\ell_\Sigma(g) I(\Sigma, M) =\ell_M(g)$. \end{theorem}

 \begin{proof} The geodesic flow is ergodic with respect to the Bowen-Margulis measure $\mu_{BM}$, hence for $\mu_{BM}$-almost all $v\in T^1\Sigma$ we have :

 Let $v$ and $v'$ be two unit vectors on the same weak stable manifold.
 Then $d(c_{v'}(t),c_{v'}(0) ) \leq d(c_{v'}(t),(c_{v}(t)) + d(c_{v}(t),(c_{v}(0)) + d(c_{v}(0),(c_{v'}(0))$, and the same inequality holds interchanging the role of $v$ and $v'$.
 Moreover $d(c_{v'}(t),(c_{v}(t)) $ decreases exponentially since $v$ and $v'$ are on the same weak stable manifold.
 Hence $\lim_{t\tv \infty} \frac{a(v,t)}{t}$ exists if and only if $\lim_{t\tv \infty} \frac{a(v',t)}{t}$ does.